ibm-cloud-docs/activity-tracker/alerts/alerts.md

 - Create a preset and attach the preset to the view
 - Create a specific alert on a view.

-You can configure alerts graphically through the {{site.data.keyword.la_short}} UI, or programmatically.
+You can configure alerts graphically through the {{site.data.keyword.at_short}} UI, or programmatically.
 - For more information on how to configure an alert, see [Creating alerts through the UI](/docs/activity-tracker?topic=activity-tracker-create_alert_ui).
 - For more information on how to create alerts programmatically, see [Managing views and alerts programmatically](/docs/activity-tracker?topic=activity-tracker-config_api).